Benefits of working at Victoria

 The Manager, Staff Wellness is available for all staff to resolve workplace health concerns.

 The focus of the Performance, Development and Career Planning Process (PDCP) is the development of staff, both academic and general, and ensuring that all staff work together to achieve the overall goals of the University.
 It provides an appropriate framework for positive and useful discussions between staff and their managers, leading to a common understanding of objectives and personal and professional development.

 Advice on staff development programmes is provided through Human Resources or the Centre for Academic Development (CAD).

 Staff excellence awards

 Victoria believes in rewarding excellence in all areas of our organisation.
 One of the more high-profile, and prestigious, ways of doing this is the annual Excellence Awards.
-The awards have categories for academic and general staff, public contribution and excellence in health and safety.
+The awards have categories for teaching, research, engagement, equity and diversity, professional staff and health and safety.

 Staff discounts and benefits

-As a Victoria staff member, you can enjoy many benefits, including discounts at a range of suppliers.
-Benefits range from a staff banking package to a discount at Resene.
-There's more information here (login required).
+As a Victoria staff member, you can enjoy many staff benefits, including discounts at a range of suppliers.

 A Southern Cross Group Scheme is available to all permanent staff.

 The University is part of Unisaver.
 Unisaver is a recognised scheme for the purposes of Kiwisaver.
 Most University employees are entitled to join UniSaver.